 - Lavender: May help with burns, relaxing, mosquito bites, intestinal gas, damaged skin, insomnia, and headaches/migraines.

 - Quiescent: May help with calming, focus, and attention.
-(This oil is blended with a carrier oil.
-Please do not put into a diffuser.)

 - Resting: May help with anxiety, overactive and hard-to-manage children, snoring, sleep walking, stress, insomnia, depression, relaxation, and eases tension.